nmarks99/avr-rust-examples/README.md

 # nano-hal
-A simple hardware abstraction layer written from scratch in Rust for the ATMega328p microcontroller/Arduino Nano board.
+A simple hardware abstraction layer written from in Rust for the ATMega328p microcontroller/Arduino Nano board.

-You'll notice I say from scratch, then go right ahead and import the aruino_hal crate...
-This is only because I can't figure out how to get it to compile without it.
-When I try and compile with avr-gcc without the arduino_hal crate, I get a linker error.
+My original plan was to do this entirely "from scratch" meaning I wouldn't use any libraries or anything however I am now considering using avr_device crate...

 # TODO:
 - [ ] Figure out a way to write unit tests in embedded no_std environment